 Compensation Committee Interlocks and Insider Participation.
-During 2005, Messrs.
-Woods, Beauchamp, Guill and Smisek served on the Compensation Committee.
-None of these members is a former or current officer or employee of the Company or any of its subsidiaries, is involved in a relationship requiring disclosure as an interlocking executive officer/director, or had any relationship requiring disclosure under Item 404 of Regulation S-K.
+During 2007, Messrs.
+Smisek, Beauchamp and Guill served on the Compensation Committee.
+Except as described in the following sentence, none of these members is a former or current officer or employee of the Company or any of its subsidiaries, is involved in a relationship requiring disclosure as an interlocking executive officer/director, or had any relationship requiring disclosure under Item 404 of Regulation S-K.